-My research focuses on the intersection between technology policy, human, and civil rights, with a specific focus their potential ramifications on underrepresented communities.
+My research focuses on the intersection between technology policy, social science, and human rights.
+I have a specific focus on their potential ramifications on underrepresented communities.
 Previous research has been featured in publications such as Science, Nature, USA Today, and the Wall Street Journal.

 - Revisiting Where the Rich Rule: Specifying Unequal Public Influence on American Policy Adoption

-Matt Grossmann & William Isaac.
+- Matt Grossmann & William Isaac.
 Under review.